ErikEverson/SwiftDataWithDitto/README.md

 ## Persist data

 The app uses the SwiftData implicit save feature to persist data.
 This implicit save occurs on UI life cycle events and on a timer after the context changes.
+For more information about enabling autosave, see the [`autosaveEnabled`](https://developer.apple.com/documentation/swiftdata/modelcontext/autosaveenabled) property.

-The app calls `delete()` on the ModelContext, while passing in the instance that needs to be deleted.
+The app calls [`delete(_:)`](https://developer.apple.com/documentation/swiftdata/modelcontext/delete(_:)) on the [`ModelContext`](https://developer.apple.com/documentation/swiftdata/modelcontext) with the instance to delete.

 ``` swift
 modelContext.delete(trip)